Here is a mental health consumer's personal history. The patient gets treatment or support for a mental disorder.

 After I had my breakdown, I found attending groups like art classes and badminton assisted me and brought great enjoyment and helped with the challenges of living with mental health problems.
 These groups had been block funded, but with the advent of the NDIS, this block funding had been withdrawn and put into the pool of NDIS funding.
 To keep accessing these supports that had made a difference in my life, I had to try and access individual funding through the NDIS.

 The access request forms were the first challenge.
-The medical evidence form is not designed at all for someone with mental illness.
+The medical evidence form was not designed at all for someone with mental illness.
 I was given a form from a mental health organisation, the NDIS Evidence of Disability Report form.
 Unfortunately, the misleading negative wording led to my psychiatrist filling out the complete opposite assessment to the actual facts about my condition.
 But my advocate informed me that I had not been given all pages of the form!
 So the shrink didn't read the negatively-worded, greyed-out header ‘function... reduced’.
 And he ticked boxes where I could do something, and crossed them where I couldn't.
 The NDIS reviewer in Perth read that I could do what the shrink meant that I couldn't, and couldn't do what he'd thought I could!
 My application was rejected by the NDIA.

-ACTCOSS Update, Issue 77, Spring 2016, NDIS Transition - Where have we landed?, Bryan Kilgallin: One person’s experience of fighting to access the NDIS, p.4.
+[Edited from] ACTCOSS Update, Issue 77, Spring 2016, NDIS Transition - Where have we landed?, Bryan Kilgallin: One person’s experience of fighting to access the NDIS, p.4.

 Administrative Appeals Tribunal